 (Nominee for Best Supporting Actress (Helena Bonham Carter) and Best Production Design at this site’s Best of 2016 Awards).

-James Bobin subsequently went on to make the live-action film of Dora the Explorer (2019).
+James Bobin subsequently went on to make the live-action film of Dora the Explorer and the Lost City of Gold (2019).